-7UN-GGIM (2015): Improving Geospatial Information Policy, Processes and Services to support Emergency Responses - Fact Finding Analysis and Proposed Strategic Framework (Final Report)
+14UN-GGIM (2015): Improving Geospatial Information Policy, Processes and Services to support Emergency Responses - Fact Finding Analysis and Proposed Strategic Framework (Final Report)

-8UN-GGIM (2016): Review of Frameworks, Rules, Legislation, and Policies on geospatial information and services for disasters (under publication)
+15UN-GGIM (2016): Review of Frameworks, Rules, Legislation, and Policies on geospatial information and services for disasters (under publication)

-- a.
+- 15. To achieve this, it is important: - a.
 To identify the entity that will oversee the implementation of the five priorities for action and ensure an inclusive participation of all stakeholders and key partners with the objective of improving coordination, collaboration and communication. - b.
 To regularly assess the situation when it comes to the availability and accessibility of quality geospatial information and services.
 In order to be comprehensive, such assessment shall cover the five priorities for action and based on agreed upon Key Performance Indicators (KPIs). - c.
 Based on the results of the assessment, to develop and implement plans and programs aimed at establishing or strengthening the availability and accessibility of quality geospatial information and services across all phases of DRRM. - d.
 To develop and implement the necessary policies to bind all efforts in a systematic and consensus-based roadmap. - e.
 To establish a comprehensive monitoring and evaluation scheme to continuously support and further improve both the national and institutional plans and programs as well as ensure that geospatial information and services are aligned with changing needs and priorities.

-- a.
-To encourage collaboration, coordination and partnership between government and non-government actors, between and among geospatial information and emergency/response communities and between governments and international organizations. - b.
+- 16. To achieve this, it is important: - a.
+To encourage collaboration, coordination and partnership between government and nongovernment actors, between and among geospatial information and emergency/response communities and between governments and international organizations. - b.
 To promote mutual learning and exchange of good governance practices and policies among Member States. - c.
 To provide effective channels where Member States and other stakeholders can mobilize technical knowledge and necessary resources.